Types of Exam Questions

 4. Exam pools

 You can create exam pools in order to be able to use your existing questions in other exams.
+The pool belongs to its owner and can contain questions that each one created within any academy.
+Non admin users can only view and add questions from their own pools or admin/training manager pools.
+They cannot see other users' pools.
 All admins of the academy can use these groups of questions in order to create new exams.

 4.1 Create Exam Pool

 While creating a new question you can click on Add to new pool (at the bottom right) and create a new pool.
 Give a name to your exam pool and click OK.You can also place your question to an existing pool by selecting the desired one instead of creating a new one.

 4.2 Add questions to your exam from a pool